Thomas Thompson (businessman): The Thomas Thompson Trust

-Mr. Thompsons will was set up in 1857 and it stipulates how his charitable trust would be set up.
+Thompsons will was set up in 1857 and it stipulates how his charitable trust would be set up.
 His wife, Elizabeth, survived him by more than 30 years and soon after the turn of the 20th Century, his trustees began making grants and have continued to do so for over a hundred year.
 The instruction to the trustees, made by Thompson simply states that;

 apply the net income of the trust fund... for or towards the relief and support, of poor seamstresses, needle-women and shop girls, who may be in temporary need from want of employment, sickness or misfortune, in the towns of Brattleboro, Vermont, and Rhinebeck, Duchess County, New York.